A generalized statistical model for fits to parton distributions: Gaussian mixture model in PDF fit

 \section{Gaussian mixture model in PDF fit}

-As mentioned in the earlier section, the likelihood from each of the data sets (pseudo-data \#1 and pseudo-data \#2) are significantly different and needs to be combined in a meaningful way.
+As mentioned in Sec.~\ref{sec:tension}, the likelihood from each of the data sets (pseudo-data \#1 and pseudo-data \#2) are significantly different and need to be combined in a meaningful way.
 We propose the use of the Gaussian Mixture Model to construct the combined likelihood for data with tension.

 The GMM was first used by Karl Pearson in 1894~\cite{pearson1894contributions}.
 It is now used extensively as an unsupervised machine learning technique to classify data~\cite{Murphy:ML}.
+Here, we use it to determine the uncertainty estimate on theoretical fit parameters given a set of discrepant data.
+In Appendix~\ref{sec:appendix:Bayesian}, we present the more intuitive Bayesian description of the GMM.
+Here, we present the frequentist approach by starting with an ansatz for the likelihood function.
 In general, the GMM is a mixture of $K$ base Gaussian distributions.
-Given the data set $Y=\{ (y_1, \Delta y_1), (y_2, \Delta y_2), \cdots, (y_{N_{\text{pt}}}, \Delta y_{N_{\text{pt}}}) \}$, where $\Delta y_j$ is the uncertainty associated with the measured value $y_j$\footnote{ For clarity of presentation, we use an uncorrelated data set and present formulas for this scenario.
-These can easily be generalized when correlated uncertainties are present.}, we can define the GMM likelihood as
+Given the data set $Y=\{ (y_1, \Delta y_1), (y_2, \Delta y_2), \cdots, (y_{N_{\text{pt}}}, \Delta y_{N_{\text{pt}}}) \}$, where $\Delta y_j$ is the uncertainty associated with the measured value $y_j$,\footnote{ For clarity of presentation, we use an uncorrelated data set and present formulas for this scenario.
+These can easily be generalized when correlated uncertainties are present.} we can define the GMM likelihood as